 How Does the Code of Conduct Apply To You?

 Every Participant in MFT activities of any nature is expected to perform his/her role in accordance with this Code of Conduct.
-Participants are asked to adhere to MFT objectives to cross-fertilise Australian and French-speaking cultures through theatre and present promote and produce French drama and theatre in whatever form and by whatever means and media – professional semi-professional amateur through whatever scheme consultancy promotion presentation agency adaptation process staging record means device approach workshop theatre classes educational manner incentive arrangement co-operation contract agent servant organisation individual natural and artificial legal person whether monolingual [French alone] or bilingual [French and English or French and another language or languages] and to provide the opportunity for actors directors production and administrative staff designers technicians and any and all other participants to participate and partake therein and thereof.
+Participants are asked to adhere to MFT objectives to cross-fertilise Australian and French-speaking cultures through theatre and present, promote and produce French drama in whatever form and by whatever means and media.
+This may range from professional, semi-professional and amateur events in a range of settings including agency assignments and workshop theatre classes whether monolingual [French alone] or bilingual [French and English or French and another language or languages] providing the opportunity for actors, directors, stage designers and technicians, production and administrative staff and any other participants to participate and partake therein and thereof.

 Performers and production staff are encouraged to: